Little Read Books Distributes Food for Thought in Capitol Hill

 Barring bad weather, the volunteers have set up their stand by the Capitol every weekend since August 15.
 What initially started out as a book exchange among a small group of friends became Little Read Books when the organizers quickly received more donations than they expected from bookstores around the area — and found Capitol Hill neighbors who were willing to store surplus books in their basement.

-"We got so many books that it became obvious it was going to be more than just a few weeks of a project — a few months or even longer,” explains Huey Vo, a founding organizer of Little Read Books.
-(Vo asked to use a pseudonym because of doxxing over prior activism.)
+"We got so many books that it became obvious it was going to be more than just a few weeks of a project — a few months or even longer,” explains Huey Vo, a founding organizer of Little Read Books (who asked to use a pseudonym.)

 Since last summer, the Little Read Books team has expanded to around thirty volunteers who work in various capacities, from picking up books to making administrative decisions.
 Little Read Books also staffs a storefront at 2260 California Street, which it shares with other community organizations.
 That space holds 2,000 to 3,000 free books that readers can browse from 10 a.m. to 5 p.m. on weekends.